jamieobeirne/GeorgeOrwell/README.md

 # GeorgeOrwell
-a practise page for George Orwell information
+a practice page for George Orwell information.

+"Who controls the past controls the future.
+Who controls the present controls the past."